gescholt/gescholt.github.io/_pages/globtim.md

 For this method to work, we only require access to evaluations of the objective function `f`.

-We call this method global because we seek to compute all local minima of the objective function `f`, a real continuous function defined over some given rectangular domain in $$\mathbb{R}^n$$.
+We call this method global because we seek to compute all local minimizers of the objective function `f`, a real continuous function defined over some given rectangular domain in $$\mathbb{R}^n$$.

 Our method is carried out in three main steps: